Best Free AI Automation Tools in 2024: A Deep Dive Review

 - Visual workflow designer for creating complex automations.

-- Robust data transformation capabilities.
+- data transformation capabilities.

 - Extensive integration options with thousands of apps.